- RECOMMENDED WEBSITES FOR COLLEGE EXPLORATION

 Enroll in challenging courses.

-Spend time preparing for the college entrance exams (SAT or the ACT and SAT Subject Tests).
+Spend time preparing for the college entrance exams (SAT or ACT).

 Polish your writing skills.